CrossTheRoadElec/Phoenix5-Documentation/README.md

 - Pigeon IMU integration into Talon closed-loops.
 - Auxiliary PID control and MotionProfileArc control mode.

-For more details, see the Software Reference Manual (Manual Version 2.3 Coming Soon).
+For more details, see the Software Reference Manual (Version 2.3).

 ## **What is coming next**
 Future Features include: